-This means this particular account includes all the respective 12 month principle payments for all the long-term notes.
+This means this particular account includes all the respective 12 month principal payments for all the long-term notes.
 In general, you should expect 1/12 of this total will be needed over the next 30 days.
 In effect there are 12 sub cycles within this dollar value.

 First Caveat to this Concept: Some notes have a call provision ( a tool to force refinance) at some point in the note.
-When this call provision value comes due within the next 12 month period, i.e. it becomes current; the entire remaining principle balance for that note is reclassified as current.
+When this call provision value comes due within the next 12 month period, i.e. it becomes current; the entire remaining principal balance for that note is reclassified as current.
 It is relatively easy to spot because the current portion of long-term debt balance will seem to be unreasonably high.
 This greatly affects working capital management.
 Naturally the best solution is to refinance the note.

 Second Caveat to this Concept: Interest amounts for these note payments are NOT included in the current portion of long-term debt.
-Current portion is strictly limited to the principle portion of debt payments.
+Current portion is strictly limited to the principal portion of debt payments.
 When evaluating working capital management, keep this interest portion of debt service in mind.

 Working capital is defined as all current assets less current liabilities.
 However, the most important current asset is cash.
 All creditors want payment in the form of cash.
 So timing of cash receipts and corresponding liability payments is dependent on good cash management.

 Working capital management is a function of financial management whereby the business ensures there is adequate cash to meet the day-to-day, weekly, monthly and quarterly needs.
 To successfully plan the inflows and outflows of cash, the finance director must first understand the cash cycles of the individual accounts for both current assets and corresponding current liabilities.